 Tyne & Wear PTE

 Leyland Atlantean AVK176V was new in 1980 to the Tyne & Wear PTE and was allocated to Byker depot.
 There were fifty of the batch purchased by the PTE and were initially numbered 134 to 183.
 On delivery to Byker, 176 as it was initially numbered, wore the Tyne & Wear PTE livery.

 With deregulation in 1986, the TWPTE name transferred to a new legal entity of Busways Travel Services, resulting in a number of Busways identities being formed.
 Being at Byker depot, 176 lost its Tyne & Wear PTE livery in favour of the City Busways name.
 It received the classic cadmium yellow and maroon North Tyneside variation of the Busways livery while also being renumbered to 356.

 Withdrawal before the millennium resulted in 356 being sold onto Weardale Motor Services of Bishop Auckland, where it was mainly used on school work.
 Weardale operated the decker in a white and red livery, which was how it was when it entered preservation in 2008.
 Atlantean 268 (SCN268S), which is also preserved in the North East, also came from Weardale.

-356 is currently being transformed by its owner into the notable “Busways Faresaver” advertisement livery, which was based around the Newcastle Busways colours and advertised the company’s travel cards at the time.
+Under its previous ownership in preservation, 356 was partway though being transformed into the notable “Busways Faresaver” advertisement livery, which was based around the Newcastle Busways colours and advertised the company’s travel cards at the time.
 The livery was originally wore by sister Atlantean AVK153V and Olympian C628LFT which have since been scrapped.